-Cost of Services: The client pays an Advisory Fee for the advisory services offered under this program.
-The Advisory fee is paid to CSM.
-The total Advisory fee for the program can range from 0.25% to 2.0%.
-The custodian charges a program fee up to 0.25%.
+Cost of Services: The client pays an advisory fee for the advisory services offered under this program.
+The advisory fee is paid to CSM.
+The total advisory fee for the program can range from 0.20% to 2.0%.
+The custodian charges a program fee up to 0.20%.
 CSM receives a portion of this fee but the IAR is not compensated.
-CSM shares the remaining portion of the Advisory fee with the IAR based upon the provisions of a contract between the two parties.
-Fees are charged monthly, in advance, based upon account value and are calculated as an annualized asset-based fee.
+CSM shares the remaining portion of the advisory fee with the IAR based upon the provisions of a contract between the two parties.
+Fees are charged monthly (effective April 1, 2023), in advance, based upon account value and are calculated as an annualized asset-based fee.
 Clients may terminate the agreement at any time.
-The Advisory Fee is negotiable.
+The advisory fee is negotiable.